 May 2013 – Calum Robertson (organ & clarinet) & Tom Poulson (trumpet)

 September 2013 – the Continuum Trio.
 Elizabeth Walker (flute), Christopher Poffley (violin), Michael Overbury (harpsichord)

 September 2014 – Huw Wiggin (soprano saxophone), Ellie McMurray (alto saxophone), Jose Banuls (tenor saxophone), Shevaughan Beere (baritone saxophone)

 May 2015 – Orlando Jopling (cello)

 September 2015 – Matthew Scott (clarinet), Julia Pusker and Antonia Kesel (violins), Ugne Tiskute (viola), Cecilia Bagnall (cello) (Concert supported by Countess of Munster Musical Trust Recital Scheme)

 May 2016 – Sarah Bennett (flute), Oliver Cave (violin), Luba Tunnicliffe (viola, Peteris Sokolovkis (‘cello) (Concert supported by Countess of Munster Musical Trust Recital Scheme)

 September 2016 – Eolienne Wind Quintet – Rosie Bowker (flute), Chris Hatton (clarinet), Laura Campbell (oboe), Gregory Topping (bassoon), Sian Collins (French horn).

-Details of the 2018 concerts will be emailed to those whose names we have and also placed on this website in early 2018
+Full details of the 2018 concerts will be emailed to those whose names we have and will also be on this website in early 2018